 Electric showers can also be another great way of saving money.
 Thanks to their ‘on demand’ design, you only use the water that you need.
 We believe this is pretty energy efficient as large cylinders of water won’t need to be heated unnecessarily.
 The water flow controls can also limit the amount of water you use which should save you money in the long term – and who can complain about that?
 It is definitely a good idea to hire a tried and tested professional when it comes to electric showers as combining water and electric requires expertise.

 When purchasing a shower, our main advice would be to try and stretch your budget as far as possible.
 If it’s part of a whole bathroom renovation, or just a shower upgrade, a good quality shower can have a huge impact on the overall experience of your bathroom.

 For example, thermostatic showers may be a little more expensive but you will have the added benefits of maintaining a constant temperature.
 You also won’t experience temperature drops or rises if another family member uses another tap or toilet.

-Shop our range of Showers & Shower Enclosures.
+Shop our range of showers

 Now you’ve topped up your knowledge and made it to the end (woo!), you’re ready to delve into our wonderful range of showers and pick one that is not too hot, not too cold but just right!